The Stranger

 Just over a week ago a video was released by Zaytuna College, where I teach astronomy, mathematics, and Islamic jurisprudence, about sighting the new crescent moon to mark the beginnings of the lunar months of the Islamic calendar.

-For years the start of the Islamic months has been hotly debated between two camps.
-The one camp advocated to adhere to the tradition of the Prophet Muhammad, peace and blessing of God be upon him, to go out and actually witness the new crescent moon and then have the witnesses testify to the sighting to mark its beginning.
+For years, the start of the Islamic months has been hotly debated between two camps.
+One camp advocates to adhere to the tradition of the Prophet Muhammad, peace and blessing of God be upon him, to go out and actually witness the new crescent moon, and then have the witnesses testify to the sighting to mark its beginning.
 However, this approach has an inherent variability in it because the new crescent moon will reappear 29 or 30 days after its last appearance.
-The other camp advocated to determine the beginning of the months through an astronomical calculated approach such that the calendar can be predetermined for years in advance.
+The other camp advocates determining the beginning of the months through an astronomical calculated approach such that the calendar can be predetermined for years in advance.

 Both sides have their arguments, and perhaps both have merit, but one cannot feel a calculation.
 A calculation is abstract.
 It is lifeless.
-To most it means nothing because they cannot apprehend how the resulting conclusive decision to start the month was derived.
+To most, it means nothing because they cannot apprehend how the resulting conclusive decision to start the month was derived.
 For most, they would not understand how to go about the calculation itself, they would in essence be calculatedly illiterate.

-It baffles me a bit that the camp arguing for the calculation approach always quote the tradition (Hadith) from the Prophet Muhammad, peace be upon him, where He says “We are an unlettered community, we neither write nor calculate, the month consists of 29 (motioning with his hands showing 29 fingers) or 30 (motioning with his hands showing 30 fingers) days“.
-The argument is that, using this tradition is used in favor of determining the months by a means of calculations, this tradition should be interpreted as a description of the community at that time not a prescription on how the Muslim community should be.
+It baffles me a bit that the camp arguing for the calculation approach always quotes the tradition (Hadith) from the Prophet Muhammad, peace be upon him, where He says “We are an unlettered community, we neither write nor calculate, the month consists of 29 (motioning with his hands showing 29 fingers) or 30 (motioning with his hands showing 30 fingers) days“.
+The camp arguing for calculations cites this hadith and says that modern Muslims are no longer a people that neither write nor calculate so we should use calculations.
+This tradition, however, should be interpreted as a description of the community at that time not a prescription of how the Muslim community should be.
 Not all the Muslims from 1400 years ago were unlettered.
-Some did know how to write and very likely some did know how to perform calculations, as they did have and use an intercalated lunar calendar which does require know how to do some calculations.
-However, I would argue, that most people, Muslim or otherwise are illiterate when it comes to the mathematics and the understanding needed to carry out the calculations needed to determine the start of a lunar month, so that the tradition does in fact still describe people today as it did 1400 years ago.
+Some did know how to write and very likely some did know how to perform calculations, as they did have and use an intercalated lunar calendar which does require knowing how to do some calculations.
+However, I would argue, that most people, Muslim or otherwise are illiterate when it comes to the mathematics and the understanding needed to carry out the calculations needed to determine the start of a lunar month, so the tradition does in fact still describe people today as it did 1400 years ago.

 To get a sense of what I mean, the following must be determined for any given time on any given date to determine the position of the moon in the sky: